 When an order of protection is granted to you, you are advised to keep a copy with you at all times.
 However, that may not always happen.
 Now that the information is available to law enforcement electronically, this means that if you have a protection order filed in one county, and you travel to another county (or another state), if it becomes necessary for you to seek police assistance, local officers can access your protection order information even if you don't have a copy of it with you.

 Protection Order Notifications and Online Search

 In addition to the courts and law enforcement having online access to protection order information, a protection order search is now available on this website.
 Information about the victim is not included in the online records, but information about the respondent (defendant) and the order are.
 In addition, when you file a protection order, you can ask to be notified electronically—by text message and/or email—of events in the case, such as approval of the order by the court and service of the order on the respondent.
-Watch a video about the benefits of Indiana's system for electronic protection orders.

 For help finding an advocate or shelter, or for more information about domestic violence, visit the Indiana Coalition Against Domestic Violence (ICADV) website or call their 24-hour statewide hotline at 1.800.332.7385.

 For detailed contact information for advocate organizations and shelters throughout the state, see the ICADV website.

 The following organizations are users of Indiana's advocate access to file petitions for protection orders online.

 Indiana's Protection Order Registry and its advocate access features were developed by Court Technology.